 But medical marijuana is still illegal at the federal level.
 It’s currently a Schedule 1 drug, which means the federal government considers it just as dangerous as heroin and says there is no medicinal value.
 This means our family would have to move to a different state to get it, or obtain it illegally and risk arrest.
 I have decided that neither of those choices are good enough for my family.

-The CARERS Act would also reclassify marijuana as schedule 2, affirming to the world that marijuana does have medical benefits.
+The CARERS Act would remove also CBD from scheduling under the Controlled Substances Act, affirming to the world that marijuana does have medical benefits.
 This bill will change the lives of so many sick and suffering people, like my daughter, around the country.

 Please sign my petition asking Congress to pass the CARERS Act.

 I am writing to urge you to co-sponsor the CARERS Act.
 Introduced by Sens.
 Paul, Booker and Gillibrand and in the House by Reps.
 Cohen and Young, the bill represents the most important medical marijuana legislation Congress has seen.

 - Prohibits the federal government from interfering in state medical cannabis programs

 - Enables Veterans Administration doctors to recommend medical cannabis in states with medical cannabis programs

 - Removes some of the barriers to researching medical cannabis, including the NIDA monopoly